 Prosecutors are appealing Bishop's decision to the Supreme Court.

-Michael Skakel had admitted to two women that he was aware his brother had sexual contact with the 15-year-old girl the night of the murder and told one woman that is what triggered the killing, prosecutors wrote in court documents.
+Michael Skakel, now 55, had admitted to two women that he was aware his brother had sexual contact with the 15-year-old girl the night of the murder and told one woman that is what triggered it, prosecutors wrote in court documents.
 But prosecutors say the trial defense decided not to focus on Thomas Skakel because there wasn't sufficient evidence.

 The Supreme Court is not expected to rule Wednesday.